hydro-lab/hydro-lab.github.io/purethirst.md

 - What are your academic goals for the experience? (respond in one- or two-paragraphs)
 - Of what student organizations, sports, or other groups are you an active member?
 - In what service activities do you regularly participate?
 Examples may include volunteer with a community organization on an ongoing basis, organize service activities as a leader, or serve in a leadership capacity in student government.
 For the purposes of this application, please exclude Pure Thirst activities.
-- Have you ever traveled outside of the United States? if so,
+- Have you ever traveled outside of the United States?
+International travel is not a requirement for application.
+If so,
 - - Do you live outside of the United States?
 - - Where have you traveled as an adult and for what purposes?
 There is no strict age division, please use your best judgement to decide if you were a child along for the ride or a responsible individual.
 - - Have you ever traveled to a low- or middle-income country?
 If so, please explain the circumstances.